suneeta-mall/suneeta-mall.github.io/_posts/2021-03-14-wth-who-killed-my-pod.md

 > ![](/images/oom/app-no-crash.jpg)
 *Figure 14: Getting somewhere!
 OOMKills sort of under control!*

+So, perhaps we can upgrade Kube and make this configuration systematic!

-I am not done yet, however!
+> But, I am not done yet!
+No no no no no no no .....

 Remember, part `b` of our problem in `takeaway 7` i.e. `b) Allocation of what we suspect un-needed memory!`.

 Why was it happening in the first place, and why it's controlled with overcommit disabled.
 I won't lie, it still happens but far less infrequent!